SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that reads a text file (**inputLineNumbers.txt** from the Resources - Folder) and **inserts** line numbers in front of each of its lines.
+Write a program that reads the **input.txt** from the resources folder you downloaded, and **inserts** a line number in the beginning of each line.

 The result should be written to **another** text file – **output.txt**.

 ## Guidelines
-There is one zipped folder with resources for all exercises, that you need to use.

-**Here is a link to the** [resources](https://videos.softuni.org/resources/java/java-advanced/04-Java-Advanced-Files-and-Streams-Exercise-Resources.zip) **that you will need.**
+Use the previously provided resources.

 For each exercise submit only the **output** of your program, **not the code**.